 These activities directly address the need for investment and challenges identified in the Strategic Case (section 2.1).
 More detail on each activity including their impact frameworks is provided in section 2.5.
 FOA’s theory of change (see annex E) demonstrates how these individual projects will create momentum towards change.

 Following the first year investment into the three activities above, this option proposes to allocate a further £1 million in BPF years 2 and 3 to FOA activities.
 The activities funded in years 2-3 could follow from the above activities, for example scaling up the seafood supply chain work in other BPF priority countries, or focus on new opportunities which align with UK and BPF priority themes.
-Whilst we do not have full sight of all future pipeline activities an adaptive management approach will allow the UK ensure the best alignment of future activities to promote VfM and BPF priorities.
+Whilst we do not have full sight of all future pipeline activities an adaptive management approach will allow the UK to ensure the best alignment of future activities to promote VfM and BPF priorities.

 Benefits summary